 Narrowing down on the findings gathered from the 23 studies, the conclusion is that it is not whether protein consumption is done close to the workout that will more likely make a significant difference in muscle growth, but the total protein intake per day.

 Protein can be found in many types of food, although meat, fish, dairy, and poultry are the most known sources.
 The nutrient can also be found in beans, nuts, soy, and legumes.
 The protein derived from these is called plant-based protein.

 According to research, animal-based protein is much better than plant-based proteins for muscle growth, although a good mix of both is also beneficial.
 Protein shakes can also help in increasing protein intake.
 However, it is not enough for food replacement.

 There are also protein powders that can be found in the market, some examples of which being:

 - Whey protein – It is a milk protein that is easy to digest and easy to absorb.
 Whey proteins have beneficial bioactive proteins.

 - Casein protein – Casein is also a milk protein, but it is digested a lot more slowly than whey.
 Casein protein is good for fasting periods.
-Also, there are some brands of casein protein that can give as much as 60% of the drinker’s RDA for calcium in every scoop.
+Also, some casein protein brands can give as much as 60% of the drinker’s RDA for calcium in every scoop.

 - Egg protein – Pure egg white protein is the main ingredient of egg protein powders.
 They have an average digestion time and are rather pricy.